The Wairau Bar skull

 Morning talks at Redwoodtown Primary School were a part of the day (usually Monday) when children shared a recent event in their lives with the class.
 This could be anything from a ferry trip to Wellington to the cat getting run over.
 It was always a good opportunity to impress classmates, and the best stories were always accompanied by a souvenir of the event.

-A young lad in my class by the important name of Kingsley Timpson always seemed to have the most interesting adventures and the best mementos to show us.
+A young lad in my class, by the important name of Kingsley Timpson, always seemed to have the most interesting adventures and the best mementos to show us.
 One Monday, just back from the holidays, he talked about his recent trip to Australia.
 We were in awe!
-Not only that, he had bought back a real boomerang!
+Not only that, he had brought back a real boomerang!
 Kingsley was clearly in the running for best morning talk that day.